 It is important to keep in mind that a "good" ACT score can vary greatly from person to person depending on your goals and college preferences.
 If you haven’t achieved the score you were hoping for you have a few options.

 - Change your study methods and try testing again.
 Dive deep into the areas that you may not understand using an ACT Test Information Release.
 You’ll receive a digital copy of the multiple-choice test questions, your answers, a copy of your answer document, the answer key, and the conversion table used in determining your ACT scores.
 Identify the areas or subjects that you need to improve and focus on those during your test prep.
+You can also try improving your score by finishing the exam completely every time, even if you need to start putting your best guess to keep moving.
+Take free practice tests at home to work on your time management and to help you identify your areas of improvement.
+You can also check out our website for more ACT testing advice.

 - Submit your scores.
 People get accepted on both sides of the average!
 Admissions officers use your scores for more than just admissions decisions.
 They also use your score for course placement, academic advising, and institutional scholarships and loans.